 This definition lacks in precision.
 It recognises that ``instead of $p(\beta)$ is a canonical ${\mathbb P}$-name we can use other variants" (the end of the definition), but it leaves out the details of checking that the various properties of the iteration hold, Fact 3.1.A.

 It seems fair to say that these different definitions of iterated forcing came from the desire of various competing schools to have their own version of the notion.
 This has certainly known to have been the case with the notion of forcing, which has had a very turbulent history involving both partial orders and Boolean algebras.
 See \cite{Kanamori} for a carefully researched and carefully phrased account, with a discrete personal take.
-Our own personal take is that forcing with Boolean algebras was developed in joint work by Dana Scott and Solovay\footnote{John Truss (10 September, 2025) believes that this likely happened during the summer school at UCLA in 1967, but for the moment we have no written account of that event, mentioned also in John Bell's book.}, but that Solovay went on to work on this in an industrious yet often unpublished way on his own, while Scott preferred to finish writing a careful presentation through a manuscript which they started and have never finished.
+Our own personal take is that forcing with Boolean algebras was developed in 1967 in joint work by Dana Scott and Solovay\footnote{John Truss (10 September, 2025) believes that the development of this approach to forcing likely happened during the summer school at UCLA in 1967.
+This school is mentioned also in John Bell's book and William Mitchell cites the notes from this school as a reference in his paper \cite{Mitchellmodel}, where he uses Boolean valued forcing.
+Jack Silver's paper \cite{zbMATH03402625} says that the Boolean valued models approach to forcing will appear in a joint paper by Scott and Solovay in \cite{zbMATH03458513}, but there is no such paper there.}, but that Solovay then went on to work on this in an industrious, yet often unpublished, way on his own.
+Scott preferred to finish writing a careful presentation through a manuscript which they started and have never finished.
 Scott lectured on the subject in Oxford in 1967 \footnote{statement by the then student George Wilmers, given 10 September 2025.}.
 The work finally only appeared in John Bell's book \cite{zbMATH05910780}, whose introduction gives historical remarks.
 A recent book on forcing with Boolean algebras, which avoids the historical ambiguities by a radical solution of not giving any credits is Matteo Viale's \cite{zbMATH07944208}.

 At any rate, it is known that forcing with partial orders is basically the same as forcing with Boolean algebras, but is not quite clear that this should be the case with iterated forcing, especially if large supports are considered.
 However, all authors end up treating each other's work as if they were using the same definition, which ordinarily is assumed known and not repeated every time an iterated forcing construction appears in many papers that use it as a tool.
 As a consequence, some paradoxes appear.
 They are much less serious in the case of finite support iterations, where various notions are dense in each other as partial orders, but this comfortable fact disappears when we pass to iterating forcing with larger supports.
 Kunen \cite[VIII, Ex E]{Kunen} very carefully discusses these paradoxes and proposes a solution to some of them using full names.
 Goldstern \cite{Goldsterniteration} gives a very detailed and precise account of countable support iterations, not dwelling on the differences in the previous literature but just giving a correct presentation and many applications.
 The difference between the various possible definitions is completely unappreciated by some of the authors, such as in the citation by Shelah, above.